MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 Cloud Video Interop (CVI) is a Microsoft Qualified third-party solution that enables third-party meeting rooms (telepresence) and personal video devices (VTCs) to join Microsoft Teams meetings.

 With Microsoft Teams, you get rich online content collaboration in meetings that include audio, video, and content sharing.
-This can be enjoyed through not only the desktop and web client, but also through many of our partner devices that integrate natively with Microsoft Teams.
+This can be enjoyed through the desktop and web client, as well as through many partner devices that integrate natively with Microsoft Teams.
 However, many customers have already invested in video teleconferencing and personal video communication devices, which can be expensive to upgrade.
-Cloud Video Interop provides an easy solution, allowing you to keep using your existing solutions until you are ready for an upgrade.
+Cloud Video Interop provides an easy solution, allowing you to keep using your existing solutions until you are ready to upgrade.

 With Cloud Video Interop, Microsoft Teams delivers a native meeting experience for all participants – in meeting rooms or inside of Teams clients.